-Over the next 12-18 months, we expect KBN's profitability to improve slightly but to remain below the levels posted in 2019 and 2018.
-The negative pressure from lower returns on its liquidity portfolio will ease due to the interest rate hike in September, and with another raise planned for December 2021.
+Over the next 12-18 months, we expect KBN's profitability to remain stable.
+The strain from lower returns on its liquidity portfolio will ease because of recent and planned interest rate hikes in 2022 and 2023.
 However, we expect continued competition from capital markets to limit the expansion in net interest margin.

-Further, KBN's green loans that are financed from the proceeds of green bond issuances are offered to borrowers at a discount of 10 basis points, which could put some pressure on its margins if not fully matched by cheaper funding.
-Outstanding green loans amounted to 9% of gross loans as of June 2021, and the institution expects this share to increase.
+Further, KBN's green loans that are financed from the proceeds of green bond issuances are offered to borrowers at a discount of up to 10 basis points, which could put some pressure on the bank's margins if not fully matched by cheaper funding.
+Outstanding green loans amounted to 13% of gross loans as of March 2023, and the institution expects this share to increase.

-KBN's financial flexibility is helped by strong operating efficiency with a cost to income ratio of 16%, up from 14% in 2020, and with operating expenses maintained at a low 0.05% of total assets in Q2 2021 (see Exhibit 6).
-KBN's low costs are consistent with its peers, and we think that expenses will remain low because of KBN's unchanged business model and efficient distribution.
-The increase in expenses in recent years were associated with IT development costs and increased hiring of staff for the compliance function.
+KBN's financial flexibility is helped by strong operating efficiency, with a cost to income ratio of only 13% in Q1 2023, broadly unchanged from previous years, and with operating expenses maintained at a low 0.06% of total assets as of March 2023 (see Exhibit 6).
+Due to high unrealized losses amounting to NOK1.6 billion in 2022, the bank's cost to income ratio temporarily increased to 645%.
+Excluding these unrealized losses, the cost to income ratio is in line with previous periods at around 16%.

+KBN's low costs are consistent with its peers, and expenses will remain low because of KBN's unchanged business model and efficient distribution.
+The increase in expenses in recent years was associated with IT development costs and the increased hiring of staff for the compliance function.

-Exhibit 6 KBN demonstrates strong operating efficiency with a low level of operating expenses
+KBN demonstrates strong operating efficiency with a low level of operating expenses